How I got rid of a staph infection that wouldn’t go away!

 How does a Staff Infection start?

-I saw a very small pimple starting to form and thought nothing of it.
+I had a very small pimple form in the course of an hour and thought nothing of it.
 The itch was irritating and lasted into the night.
 I knew at that point something was wrong.

 I never had anything like this.
 I’ve always been healthy!

 Since the itch was very persistent, I thought it was an ingrown hair.
-I washed my face a couple extra times, dabbed some rubbing alcohol, and went to bed.
+I washed my face a couple extra times, dabbed some rubbing alcohol on the “pimple” and went to bed.

-Itching was less after draining and cleaning the area with rubbing alcohol but my troubles were just starting.
+Itching was less after I drained the area and cleaning with rubbing alcohol, but my troubles were just beginning.

 Later that night, my face started to itch again with 2 other pimples popping up.
 I made an appointment the next day for my doctor.

 I had impetigo.
 The 3rd morning, the right side of my face was encrusted in a thin golden crust.
-It still felt like a rug burn and there were 4 or 5 more white head pimples.
+It still felt like a rug burn with 4 or 5 more itchy white-head pimples.
 The skin had a tight texture like sunburn / dry skin like a scab.
 I’ve never had anything like this before.

-Because of pneumonia and 2 staph infections, I was on antibiotics for 1.5 months with almost no break.
-That destroyed all my good bacteria, which didn’t help me to fight anything off.
-I had close to no immune system because of constant antibiotics.
+Because of pneumonia and 2 staph infections, I was on antibiotics for 1.5 months with no break.
+The antibiotics destroyed all my good bacteria, which didn’t help me to fight anything off.
+I had close to no immune system due to constant antibiotics.

-A topical antibiotic and oral antibiotic were prescribed, which cleared me up after 4 days.
-A full 10 days of antibiotics took care of the issue, so I thought.
+My doctor prescribed a topical antibiotic and oral antibiotic to get rid of the staph infection.
+A full 10 days of antibiotics took care of the staph infection, so I thought.

 After 4 days of being off antibiotics, I felt that same itch again, with another small pimple showing on my face.
 I was livid but did not attempt to clean it myself, after remembering how the staph infection spread before.

-I went to the doctor again.
-Another culture showed it was indeed another staph infection and the staphylococcus bacteria was still living on my skin.
+I went to the doctor again and another culture showed it was indeed another staph infection.
+The staphylococcus bacteria was still living on my skin.

-Another 10 days of the antibiotics cleared me up, with another small pimple forming after a week of finishing the 2nd round of antibiotics.
+Another 10 days of antibiotics cleared me up, with another small pimple forming after a week of finishing the 2nd round of antibiotics.
 This was now ridiculous!
 Once in your system, staph bacteria is very hard to kill.

-I started searching on ways to kill staph bacteria on my own.
+I started searching on ways to kill staph bacteria.
 I needed to avoid antibiotics and boost my immune system.

-Here’s what I did to keep the staph infection from returning
+Here’s what I did to get rid of staff infection

-I took a shower using body soap and washed again with Hibiclens.
+I took a standard shower using body soap and washed again with Hibiclens.
 Hibiclens safeguards against germs up to 24 hrs, so it’s a great choice to fight germs, fungi & bacteria during sports, school, work and home.
 Hibiclens antibacterial soap is gentle on sensitive skin and used in hospitals by doctors and surgeons for its antiseptic properties.
-It’s used as a surface wound cleanser and to keep hands and skin germ free.
-Hibiclens kills bacteria, viruses and fungi and continues killing germs for up to 24 hours after washing.
-You can use Hibiclens frequently.
-I left Hibiclens on my skin for 5 minutes before washing off.
-My skin felt cleaner after using.
-My doctor recommended Hibiclens, which is where I heard of it.
-You can get it at most grocery stores but I get it online at Amazon…you get much more for less.
-I use it every day.

 Whenever I make a smoothie for dinner or lunch with the Nutribullet blender, I add a clove of fresh garlic.
 I know that sounds like a lot but you don’t taste it.
 One whole clove of garlic maybe twice a week in a smoothie.
 Garlic will help you out in ways you can’t even imagine.
 Garlic kills staph infections.